binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

-It would be easiest to reconstitute an array if we could use the regular bash declaration syntax.  *eval* could make this happen if the argument is in the right format, but we can also use *local* the same way.
+It would be easiest to reconstitute an array if we could use the regular bash declaration syntax.  *eval* could make this happen if the argument is in the right format, but we can also use *local*.
 The trick is to use the *-a* option and put the parentheses in a string.
 This makes *local* do a second pass of evaluation after the expansion:

 {% highlight bash %}
 local -a myarray="( $argument )"